 What is a global page?
-The Home page, the User Profile page, and the Chatter home pages are all examples of global pages in the full Salesforce site.
+The Home page, the User Profile page, and the Chatter home pages are all examples of global pages in Salesforce Classic.
 A global publisher layout drives the actions displayed on these pages.
 A global publisher layout is like a page layout, but it contains only the Quick Actions in the Salesforce Classic Publisher and Salesforce1 and Lightning Experience Actions sections.